c2lang/documentation/documentation/docs/language/builtin_functions.md

 }
 ```

 But this doesn't use the macro preprocessor.
-Arasserts are enabled by default, but can be disabled
+Asserts are enabled by default, but can be disabled
-in the recipe with the *$disable-asserts* option.
+in the [recipe](../../build_system/recipe_file/) with the *$disable-asserts* option.
 Note that they are always parsed, to avoid getting
 errors when you do re-enable them after some time.